-Starting with our new 4.1 version of the ShortPixel Image Optimization plugin, we’ve added the possibility to also create a WebP image alongside the existing images, free of charge, when optimizing your images with our service.
+Starting with version 4.1 of the ShortPixel Image Optimization plugin, we added the possibility to also create a WebP image alongside the existing images when optimizing them with our service.

 WebP is a modern image format created by Google, that provides superior lossless and lossy compression for images on the web.
 According to Google, WebP lossless images are 26% smaller in size compared to PNGs.

 Lossless WebP supports transparency (also known as alpha channel) at a cost of just 22% additional bytes.
 For cases when lossy RGB compression is acceptable, lossy WebP also supports transparency, typically providing 3 times smaller file sizes compared to PNG – that’s a huge improvement.

 Just enable the option " Create also WebP versions of the images" in the Advanced section of the ShortPixel settings on your WordPress dashboard, and the WebP images will be created after optimizing the images.

 The WebP versions of the images are only generated when the images are being optimized.
 So if you need to create the WebP versions of the images after you optimized the images, the easiest way would be to: